Health Care Providers

 Manage Your Advance Directives

-The U.S. Living Will Registry/Advance Care Plan Registry provides an easy, cost-effective way for your facility to manage its advance directives while satisfying federal and state regulations.
+The U.S. Advance Care Plan Registry provides an easy, cost-effective way for your facility to manage its advance directives while satisfying federal and state regulations.
 The Registry electronically stores all types of advance care planning documents including advance directives, DNR, MOLST, POLST and organ donor information, and makes them available to health care providers across the country 24 hours a day by telephone and secure Internet through an automated system.
 There is also a Mobile App for Emergency Personnel that allows emergency responders to search for a document by address, so that they can view the document prior to arriving at the scene.

 Health care providers face significant challenges in storing and retrieving advance directives: